-hi, I’m Laura
+hi, I’m Lj,

-I help writers to complete their most ambitious books.
 You can read more about my clients’ books here, and hear interviews with many of them on the Ceremony podcast.

 books

 “A frightening fairytale, surreal, not the story you think you know.
 A book that reads like a spell, meant to be read slowly.
-It unfolds like a strange dream, and the nightmare.
+It unfolds like a strange dream, and a nightmare.
 A book I still think about years after reading it.”
 Kirin Khan

 On Christmas night, a small girl is crowned at a pageant, before stumbling into the snowy darkness, alone, to meet her greatest fan.
 Set in Rosewood’s forest, the “creeping liquefaction” of the dead produces a fungal harvest that casts a spell on the town.
 In the endless dark of winter, feral creatures thrive, and psychedelic spores infect the air.
 The Museum of Atheism, deep below ground, is full of hallucinatory terrors.